I think you’ll agree with me when I say: 401(k) administration is a real headache.

 Let’s face it.
 Making 2019’s 401(k) audit quick and easy really comes down to not making any mistakes.
 Unless you have a team of robots and cyborgs doing your admin work, that’s just not going to happen.

 That’s why recommend automating your 401(k) with an integration between your payroll and recordkeeping systems.
 A good, complete, 360 degree payroll integration saves you time by completely handling deferrals, contributions and loans.
 Best of all?
-It virtually eliminates the possibility of mistakes, which means you get to breeze through your audit at the end of the year.
+Issues are identified, resolved and documented throughout the year, which will help you breeze through your audit at the end of the year.

 Tip #5 – Make Your Plan’s Administration Someone Else’s Problem

-Sometimes, the easiest way to solve a problem is to just push it on someone else.
+Sometimes the easiest way to solve a problem is to make it someone else's problem.
 When it comes to 401(k) administration, that’d be a 3(16) fiduciary.

 With a 3(16) fiduciary, nearly ALL of the tedious 401(k) administration work is taken off your plate.
 The best part?
 3(16) fiduciaries sign Form 5500, which means they take legal responsibility for making sure your plan administration is done correctly.
 If the DoL comes knocking, they’re first in line.
 So offload the work AND liability of plan administration.
 Trust us, it’s easier that way.